 - updated information on available jobs

 - help for writing your CV

-- useful information on the laws in force, employees' rights, insurance, minimum wage, etc.
+- useful information on the current laws, employees' rights, insurance, minimum wage, etc.

 - meetings during which various speakers will present the various job opportunities to you

-The main areas which offer numerous possibilites for finding a job are:
+The main areas which offer numerous possibilities for finding a job are:

 Jobs in Australia and New Zealand